Alexander Molony

 Alexander Molony (born 12 September 2006) is a British actor, who starred as Peter Pan in the 2023 Disney film Peter Pan & Wendy.
 He is an alumnus of Trinity School of John Whitgift in Croydon.

 Early career

 In 2017, he performed the lead voice role in the children's animated television series Claude, on Disney Junior.
 He played the son of comedian Romesh Ranganathan in the Sky sitcom The Reluctant Landlord, voiced Ooo-Ooo the Monkey in Raa Raa the Noisy Lion, and voiced Alex the Chick in The Big Bad Fox and Other Tales.
 He appeared as Young Macduff in the Royal Shakespeare Company's production of Macbeth at the Barbican, alongside Christopher Eccleston and Niamh Cusack.

 Breakthrough

 In March 2020, Molony was confirmed to be starring as Peter Pan in a new live-action Disney movie.
-In 2023, Peter Pan & Wendy was released.
-In 2022 he played Victor in The Bad Seed Returns.
-In August 2025 it was announced that Molony would be playing the role of Tom Darling in Wendy and Peter Pan with the Royal Shakespeare Company.
+In 2023, Peter Pan & Wendy was released, starring Molony, Jude Law, and Ever Anderson.
+In 2022 he played Victor in The Bad Seed Returns, alongside Mckenna Grace.
+In August 2025 it was announced that Molony would be playing the role of Tom Darling in Wendy and Peter Pan with the Royal Shakespeare Company, opposite Toby Stephens as Captain Hook.

+Personal life

+Molony plays cricket, and performs in various orchestras as a bassoonist.
+He lives in Bromley, Greater London, and serves as a Crash Crusader ambassador for the charity Rhino Revolution.